KomodoHQ/komodo-operations-handbook/investment.md

   - Understand the problem from the outside
   - Don't reinvent the wheel
   - Stop creating / maintaining overly-complex engineered systems
-  - Having to (re)learn systems, especially poorly documented or maintend ones
+  - Having to (re)learn systems, especially poorly documented or maintained ones
   - Having to (re)learn tools and technologies, particularly old and slow ones, with poor documentation and inconsistant standards
   - Worries about breaking other parts of the system
   - Scared about breaking production environments, affecting real people